pekelund-dev/codex-test/docs/system-architecture-diagrams.md

 **Key points**

 - Both Cloud Run services use identities with the `roles/datastore.user` role against the shared Firestore project so user profiles and receipt documents live in the same database.
-- Custom domain traffic (`DOMAIN`) is routed through Porkbun DNS to the Cloud Run HTTPS endpoint created by the Cloud Run domain mapping workflow.
+- Custom domain traffic (`DOMAIN`) is routed through Porkbun DNS to the Cloud Run HTTPS endpoint created by a manual Cloud Run domain mapping.
 - Secrets, OAuth credentials, and API keys should be stored in Secret Manager and referenced through environment variables rather than being hard-coded.

 ---